Houston Cougars football statistical leaders

 The Houston Cougars football statistical leaders are individual statistical leaders of the Houston Cougars football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Cougars represent the University of Houston in the NCAA Division I FBS American Athletic Conference, after which UH will join the Big 12 Conference.
+The Cougars represent the University of Houston in the NCAA Division I FBS Big 12 Conference.

 Houston began competing in intercollegiate football in 1946, but these lists are dominated by more recent players for several reasons: